 To begin, enable Data Encryption in your field settings.
 Next, add a Textbox field set to the Password type at the top of your form.
 The Password type ensures that any inputted characters are masked from view with asterisks:

-Textbox field set to the Password type.
+Textbox field set to password type.

 Also, make sure that the field is set to be always required: